Gigaspaces/xap-docs/site/content/xap/12.3/security/index.markdown

 {{% /align%}}

 {{%refer%}}
-Refer to [Administration and Management Tools](security-administration.html) for details about the configuration options.
+Refer to [Administration Tools](../admin/admin-tools.html) for details about the configuration options.
 {{%/refer%}}

 ## Securable Layers